What are classic alerts in Microsoft Azure?

 How do I receive a notification from an Azure Monitor classic alert?

 Historically, Azure alerts from different services used their own built-in notification methods.

-Now Azure Monitor offers a reusable notification grouping called Action Groups.
-Action Groups specify a set of receivers for a notification and any time an alert is activated that references the Action Group, all receivers receive that notification.
-This allows you to reuse a grouping of receivers (for example, your on call engineer list) across many alert objects.
-Action Groups support notification by posting to a webhook URL in addition to email addresses, SMS numbers, and a number of other actions.
-For more information, see Action Groups.
+Azure Monitor created a reusable notification grouping called action groups.
+Action groups specify a set of receivers for a notification.
+Any time an alert is activated that references the Action Group, all receivers receive that notification.
+Action groups allow you to reuse a grouping of receivers (for example, your on-call engineer list) across many alert objects.
+Action groups support notification by posting to a webhook URL in addition to email addresses, SMS numbers, and a number of other actions.
+For more information, see action groups.

 - Call a webhook, which enables you to launch additional automation actions.

 Webhooks enables automation and remediation, for example, using: